osde8info/eleventy-goog-analy-proxy/src/articles-en/embed-twitter.md

 translation_de: /de/articles/twitter-einbinden/

 seoindex: true
-seotitle: "Embed Twitter Timeline in Eleventy"
+seotitle: "Import Tweets from Twitter API in 11ty"
 seodescription: "Retrieve your own tweets via API and display them dynamically in the Static Site Generator Eleventy."
 ---
 Twitter is a wonderful platform to discover exciting articles, exchange ideas with people and pass on knowledge.
 So why not keep your website fresh with new tweets on the home page?